dart-lang/language/working/0042 - Extension Types/feature-specification.md

 *An example of the recursive case is that an expression of type `List<(int, E, [])>` is assignable to a variable of type `Iterable<(int, E, [])>`.*

+In a type cast or type test of the form `e as T` respectively `e is T`, it is a compile-time error for `T` to be an extension type.

 *Note that the `implements` clause allows developers to maintain consistency with given class types (such that the extension type "can do the same things"), but it does not introduce any additional